About Invokamet (canagliflozin and metformin)

 New pain, tenderness, or sores in your legs or feet

-You should talk to your doctor if you notice any of these side effects, or if you develop any other new or concerning symptoms.
-It is not known whether Invokamet is safe and effective in children under 18.
+Talk to your doctor if you notice any of these side effects, or if you develop any other new or concerning symptoms.
+Call 911 right away if any severe symptoms develop.
+Invokamet is not approved in patients under the age of 18.

 How to take Invokamet